Angry Penguins: Ern Malley hoax

 The Ern Malley edition of Angry Penguins.
 Featured on the cover is a Sidney Nolan painting inspired by lines from Malley's poem Petit Testament, which are printed on the cover, bottom right: "I said to my love (who is living) / Dear we shall never be that verb / Perched on the sole Arabian Tree / (Here the peacock blinks the eyes of his multipennate tail)".

 Angry Penguins found detractors in poets James McAuley and Harold Stewart, who, during their time at the Directorate of Research and Civil Affairs, created a series of poems constructed as a pastiche of nonsensically arranged fragments, and attributed them to a fictitious poet named Ern Malley.
 McAuley and Stewart then submitted the poems to Angry Penguins for publication, and in doing so sought to prove that modernist poetry has no inherent value.
 The poems were received and published enthusiastically by the creators and patrons of Angry Penguins, who dedicated the 1944 autumn issue to Malley.
 When it was revealed to be a hoax, Angry Penguins received negative backlash, and the affair tarnished the image of the magazine, which was subsequently tried and convicted for indecency on the grounds that the poems contained obscene content.

 Legacy and influence

 The Angry Penguins art movement was surveyed in the 1988 exhibition Angry Penguins and Realist Painting in Melbourne in the 1940s, held at the Hayward Gallery in London.
 In the exhibition's catalogue, English novelist C. P. Snow is quoted as saying that the Angry Penguins movement "was probably the last flowering of a 'national' modernism that a completely internationalised world of the arts was likely to see".

 Broughton (2025) argues that Angry Penguins’ central claim, the supreme artistic value of creative expression, provided a vital platform for the Australian wartime avant-garde.
 Further, Broughton considers this central avant-garde concept of the role of the artist anticipated the development of an Australian postwar avant-garde, later called postmodernism.

+Restaurant

+Angry Penguin is a restaurant at the Adelaide Festival Centre, opened in February 2026 as part of the venue's $55 million redevelopment.
+Located within the Festival Theatre's foyer, it replaced the centre's previous dining venue, The Star Kitchen and Bar.
+The restaurant draws its name from the Angry Penguins literary magazine founded by Max Harris.
+Harris's daughter Samela was consulted during the naming process.
+The kitchen is led by Executive Chef Alex Katsman, with a mid-century inspired interior designed by Studio Nine alongside South Australian furniture makers Andrew Carvolth and Jon Goulder.
+The restaurant is open for lunch and dinner and is operated by the Adelaide Festival Centre.